wenshen/hare/README.md

 # HARE
-A Fast Prototype for Tradeoffs in Regulating Highly Automated Robot Ecologies written in C++.
+A Fast Prototype for Regulating Highly Automated Robot Ecologies written in C++.

 # Running Environment